jenkinsci/jenkins/CONTRIBUTING.md

 mvn -f war jetty:run
 ```

+(Beware that `maven-plugin` builds will not work in this mode due to class loading conflicts.)

 ## Testing changes

 Jenkins core includes unit and functional tests as a part of the repository.